dimitb/Portfolio-Site/README.md

 # Portfolio-Site

 This Portfolio Website is the second project in the Udacity Full-Stack Nanodegree program that displays a simple website coded and run through HTML & CSS.
-The site shows my latest or featured work below a large responsive hero image displaying my ninja theme.
+The site shows my latest or featured work below a large responsive hero image displaying the ninja theme of the site.

 # Getting Started